Nukesor/blog/content/telegram-file-ids/index.md

 +----------------------------------+----------------------------+---------------+
 ```

 That's when I went full panic mode.
-This couldn't be, I've used more than a hundred times: **I was losing data!**
+This couldn't be, I've used this pack more than a hundred times: **I was losing data!**

 My first thought was that there was somehow a wrong delete statement for sticker sets, which resulted in everything being deleted through foreign key cascades.
 However this wasn't the case.
 The creation date of the sticker set was still in 2018 and everything was fine.